xLightsSequencer/xLights/README.txt

    -- bug (dkulp) Ability to disable/change the autosave interval.
 Move settings query to its own timer (that doesn't need to be precise)
    -- bug (dkulp)  Fix subbufferpanel not clearing the lines -- bug (cjd)  Update makefile for linux
-   -- enh (keithsw) Add value curves to butterfly, bars, spirals, circles -- enh (keithsw) Add a reset to roto-zoom
+   -- enh (keith) Add value curves to butterfly, bars, spirals, circles -- enh (keith) Add a reset to roto-zoom
-   -- bug (keithsw) Fix lights off button.
+   -- bug (keith) Fix lights off button.
 Ensure I send a lights off packet to all lights when it is turned off.
-   -- enh (keithsw) Add value curve to brightness 2016.34  May 31, 2016
+   -- enh (keith) Add value curve to brightness 2016.34  May 31, 2016
    -- bug (gil)     Fix crash when delete key was hit in Layout with no model selected.
 Fixes #533.
    -- enh (gil)     Restructure how model groups are handled by providing a panel for them and allowing the
                     members of the group to be managed in the property grid area.
    -- enh (gil)     Add tilt parameter to the Arch model to allow better 3D perspective.
 Fixes #250.
-   -- enh (keithsw) Add starfield option to meteors implode/explode look more like a starfield -- enh (keithsw) Add autosave to .working.xml files ... saves every 3 minutes as long as the sequence is not playing -- enh (keithsw) Zoom and rotate added to buffer panel including value curves for most parameters -- enh (keithsw) Blur Value Curve Added
+   -- enh (keith) Add starfield option to meteors implode/explode look more like a starfield -- enh (keith) Add autosave to .working.xml files ... saves every 3 minutes as long as the sequence is not playing -- enh (keith) Zoom and rotate added to buffer panel including value curves for most parameters -- enh (keith) Blur Value Curve Added
    -- bug (dkulp)   DOn't corrupt rgb-effects if mouth set to (off).
 Fixes #577 -- bug (dkulp)   Refresh the start/end channels when various properties (string type, strands, etc...) are changed.
 Fixes #575
 2016.33  May 25, 2016
    -- bug (dkulp) Maybe fix #571?
 Don't post the event, call directly.
    -- bug (dkulp) don't draw the grid and then immediately refresh anyway.
-   -- bug (dkulp) Log a few more opengl things, Force GDI driver down to 1.x -- enh (keithsw) General import improvements: filename in title bar, warnings
+   -- bug (dkulp) Log a few more opengl things, Force GDI driver down to 1.x -- enh (keith) General import improvements: filename in title bar, warnings
              if you have not saved mapping and the ability to suppress excessive error messages.
-   -- enh (keithsw) Improved xLights sequence import.
+   -- enh (keith) Improved xLights sequence import.
    -- enh (gil)   Add right-click delete model option in layout list.
    -- bug (gil)   Fix node layout for custom models.
 Fixes #574.
 2016.32  May 19, 2016